brooknullsh/personal-site/notes/rust-model.md

 Lifetimes enable the Rust compiler to check the validity of borrows a.k.a when a resource is created, to when it's dropped.
-Similar to what's mentioned above, a borrow is only valid if it's lifetime is less than or equal to it's lender's.
+Similar to what's mentioned above, a borrow is **only valid if it's lifetime is less than or equal to it's lender's**.

 In the case where a resource's lifetime can't be determined by the compiler, it can be explicitly specified.
 Where we may declare a reference lifetime to last